 - Trauma or injury like a scratch;

-- Bacteria like leptospirosis and Lyme disease;
+- Bacteria that cause diseases like leptospirosis and Lyme disease;

-- Viruses like herpes and distemper.
+- Viruses like herpesvirus and distemper virus.

 Symptoms of eye infections